UP Public Library to Offer ‘Chat and Play’ Workshops

 The University Park Public Library became a Family Place Library thanks to assistance from a La Fiesta de las Seis Banderas grant.

 The library will monitor the program’s impact and share data with the Family Place Libraries network.
-If necessary, it will tweak the programs to better serve the community, Williams said.
+If necessary, it will tweak the programs to better serve the community before it offers another series of workshops starting in January 2025, Williams said.

 Later this fall, the library plans to add even more resources for its youngest readers.